FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Experiments

 \subsubsection{Results on VisDrone Dataset}

-The results in Table~\ref{table1_visdrone} highlight the superior performance of the proposed FMC-DETR, which establishes a new state-of-the-art on the VisDrone2021 dataset.
-With an AP of 33.2\% and an AP$_{50}$ of 52.8\%, FMC-DETR-T achieves the highest accuracy among all compared methods while maintaining a compact model size of 12.6M parameters, demonstrating an excellent balance between efficiency and accuracy.
-Compared with mainstream YOLO detectors, FMC-DETR achieves consistent improvements.
-For instance, relative to YOLOv8-X, FMC-DETR-T improves AP and AP$_{50}$ by 4.3\% and 6.0\% points, respectively, while reducing parameters by 81\%.
-Against the most recent YOLOv12-L and YOLOv13-L, FMC-DETR-T achieves notable gains of +8.8 / +12.3 in AP and +10.8 / +12.3 in AP$_{50}$, respectively.
-Moreover, compared with the latest strong CNN-based competitor FBRT-YOLO-X, FMC-DETR achieves superior performance in both AP and AP$_{50}$ while requiring fewer parameters and lower computational cost, surpassing it by 3.1\% and 4.4\%, respectively.
-When compared with the strong Transformer-based baseline RT-DETR-R18, FMC-DETR also demonstrates remarkable advantages.
-Specifically, it achieves improvements of 6.5\% in AP and 8.2\% in AP$_{50}$.
-Furthermore, compared with other advanced algorithms proposed in recent studies, such as Mamba-YOLO and DEIM, FMC-DETR still achieves substantial gains in terms of the AP metric, highlighting its superior detection capability.
+The results in Table~\ref{table1_visdrone} demonstrate the superior performance of the proposed FMC-DETR on the VisDrone validation set.
+In particular, FMC-DETR-T achieves the best overall performance, reaching an AP of 33.7\% and an AP$_{50}$ of 53.6\%, which establishes a new state-of-the-art among all compared detectors.
+It also maintains a relatively compact model size of 13.8M parameters, showing a favorable trade-off between detection performance and model complexity.
+Compared with recent YOLO-based detectors, including YOLOv12-L, YOLOv13-L, YOLO26-L, and YOLO-Master-L, FMC-DETR-T consistently achieves higher AP$_{50}$ scores, with gains of 11.6, 13.1, 10.6, and 10.8 points, respectively.
+Notably, FBRT-YOLO is a recent representative detector specifically developed for aerial small object detection.
+Compared with its strongest variant, FBRT-YOLO-X, FMC-DETR-T improves AP and AP$_{50}$ by 3.6 and 5.2 points, respectively, while using fewer parameters and lower computational cost.
+Compared with the Transformer-based baseline RT-DETR-R18, FMC-DETR-T improves AP from 26.7\% to 33.7\% and AP$_{50}$ from 44.6\% to 53.6\%, corresponding to gains of 7.0 and 9.0 percentage points, respectively.
+In addition, the general variant FMC-DETR-B achieves 29.4\% AP and 48.4\% AP$_{50}$ with 17.4M parameters and 62.9G FLOPs, demonstrating that the proposed design also provides a competitive efficiency-accuracy trade-off.